 In April 1980 the church hall was moved to the new site at Blackburn Road, Doncaster East.
 The new site was then dedicated on 10th August, 1980.
 On 15th September, 1981 St Philips Deep Creek was declared a separate parish with Rev. Tom Stokes as the first vicar, followed by Rev. Tim Pinniger.

 In February 2002 under the leadership of Rev. Drew Mellor, a new ministry centre was opened with additional seating capacity to reach a growing suburb.
-Now many years on and under the leadership of Rev. Rod McArdle the church continues to grow and faithfully serve Jesus and His mission here in Doncaster East.
+The parish continued to thrive under the leadership of Rev. Rod McArdle from 2007-2019.
+In July 2019 Rev. Megan Curlis-Gibson was inducted as our Senior Minister.
+The church continues to grow and faithfully serve Jesus and His mission here in Doncaster East.

 Below is a video made for the churches centenary that covers some of our history: